 In this work, a {\em human-centered reinforcement-learning} (HCRL) problem is a learning problem in which an agent is situated in an environment described by an MDP but in which rewards are generated by a human trainer instead of from a stationary MDP reward function that the agent is meant to maximize.
 The trainer has a target policy $\pi^*$ they are trying to teach the agent.
 The trainer communicates this policy by giving numeric feedback as the agent acts in the environment.
 The goal of the agent is to learn the target policy $\pi^*$ from the feedback.

 To define a learning algorithm for this problem, we first characterize how human trainers typically use numeric feedback to teach target policies.
 If feedback is stationary and intended to be maximized, it can be treated as a reward function and standard RL algorithms used.
-Although this approach has had some success~\citep{pilarski2011online,isbell2001social}, there are complications that limit its applicability.
+Although this approach has had some success~\cite{pilarski2011online,isbell2001social}, there are complications that limit its applicability.
 In particular, a trainer must take care that the feedback they give contains no unanticipated exploits, constraining the feedback strategies they can use.
-Indeed, prior research has shown that interpreting human feedback like a reward function often induces {\em positive reward cycles} that leads to unintended behaviors~\citep{knoxthesis,ho15}.
+Indeed, prior research has shown that interpreting human feedback like a reward function often induces {\em positive reward cycles} that lead to unintended behaviors~\cite{knoxthesis,ho15}.

-The issues with interpreting feedback as reward have led to the insight that human feedback is better interpreted as a comment on the agent's behavior; for example, positive feedback roughly corresponds to ``that was good'' and negative feedback roughly corresponds to ``that was bad.''
-Existing HCRL work adopting this perspective includes TAMER~\citep{knox2009interactively}, SABL~\citep{loftin15}, and Policy Shaping~\citep{griffith2013policy}, discussed in more detail in the Related Work section.
-We note, though, that all assume that human feedback is independent of the agent's current policy.
-We provide empirical results that show this assumption to be incorrect.
+The issues with interpreting feedback as reward have led to the insight that human feedback is better interpreted as commentary on the agent's behavior; for example, positive feedback roughly corresponds to ``that was good'' and negative feedback roughly corresponds to ``that was bad.''
+In the next section, we review existing HCRL approaches that build on this insight.